flatlinee/flathud/Readme.txt

 into your tf/custom folder and you're good to go.

 Q: I have [x] bug.
 How do I report this?
-A: Report it to me through the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud).
-This is the only place you can contact me about this.
+A: Report it to me through the tftv thread (http://teamfortress.tv/forum/thread/14664-flathud) or on the steam group (http://steamcommunity.com/groups/flathud).
+I might add you if we have to talk through something (do NOT add me for these things).

-Q: My fonts are weird.
+Q: My fonts are weird/don't show up.
 What do I have to do?
 A: Sometimes the fonts mess up for whatever reason.
-If your fonts aren't displaying correctly, navigate to your flathud/resource folder and install the fonts "big_noodle_titling" and all the ones beginning with "weblysleek".
-This should fix your problem.
+If your fonts aren't displaying correctly, navigate to your flathud/resource folder and install the fonts "big_noodle_titling" and all the ones beginning with "weblysleek" and test.
+If they still are messed up, post on the thread or the group.

+**NOTE: Mac and Linux users often have font problems, these are unfixable**

 Q: How do I use Fog's Xhairs?
 A: The crosshairs are already installed in the hud.
 Inside hudlayout.res, there is a value called "FogCrosshair".